wotzebra/laravel-swagger-ui/README.md

 ### Security

-If you discover any security related issues, please email gunther@wotz.be instead of using the issue tracker.
+If you discover any security related issues, please email gunther.debrauwer@whoownsthezebra.be instead of using the issue tracker.

 ## Credits